plutinolabs/merlot/README.md

 # Merlot (v2.0.0)
 ## A Simple LAMP Stack for Local Developement with Vagrant

+Visit https://merlotbox.com for more information.

+Visit https://github.com/prefixstudio/merlot-nginx for the Apache version on Merlot.

 ### Merlot includes the following components

 - Ubuntu 20.04